swiftmailer/swiftmailer/doc/including-the-files.rst

 Including Swift Mailer (Autoloading)
 ====================================

-Swift Mailer uses an auto-loader so the only file you need to include is the ``lib/swift_required.php`` file.
+Swift Mailer uses an autoloader so the only file you need to include is the ``lib/swift_required.php`` file.

 To use Swift Mailer's autoloader: